 Through the OCLC membership maintained by the NH State Library (under the symbol hsa) all NHAIS member libraries have access to OCLC cataloging records through the NHU-PAC.
+Records that are not included in NHU-PAC can be requested using the online record request form.
 In order to to obtain cataloging records for new materials as quickly as possible and to make those records available to all NHAIS libraries through the NHU-PAC, NHSL makes available to qualifying libraries direct access to OCLC cataloging at minimal cost to the individual library.
 Libraries with direct OCLC access through NHAIS are expected to follow the same rules that NHAIS Services staff follows when selecting records for addition to NHU-PAC.

 If your library acquires a large amount of material that is not included in the NHU-PAC by the time you receive the materials then this may be a good option for your library.
 Other factors to consider are: do you have enough staff to have someone spend time searching a second system, does your staff have the necessary skills (or the time to learn those skills) to search OCLC efficiently, how reliable is your Internet connection, are your computers powerful enough to run OCLC software.
 Most libraries will find that searching NHU-PAC will meet most of their cataloging needs and that submitting requests through holdings maintenance covers the rest.

 There are several resources and online tutorials available from OCLC that can help you learn the skills you would need to use the OCLC Cataloging service effectively.

 The Searching WorldCat Quick Reference: Connexion provides an overview of how to search Worldcat.
 Details of all available indexes and labels are included in Searching WorldCat Indexes.
 The MARC Code Lists for Languages and Countries may be useful in constructing search keys.

 Connexion Client Basics provides information about how to configure and use Connexion client software.